MAC9313/SOC-Analyst-Portfolio/README.md

 I created this space to demonstrate my commitment to continuous technical growth and to provide a transparent look at my problem-solving process.
 Whether I am analyzing Splunk logs or hunting for C2 persistence, I am dedicated to maintaining high-integrity documentation and a relentless curiosity for the unusual.

-View my featured lab write-ups below to see my investigative approach in action.
+View my featured lab write-ups to see my investigative approach in action.